9 lb 6 oz, 22.5 inches long, 7:47PM

 Before I was a Mom

-I never held down a screaming child so that doctors could
+I never held down a screaming child so that doctors could do tests or give shots.

 I never looked into teary eyes and cried.